philipcaffeine/d4iotasiaiot/BHOL.md

 ## I. Create an free Azure Subscription

-You can use your own Azure Subscription, or use below link to apply an Azure China trial subscription.
+You can use your own Azure Subscription, or use below link to apply an Azure trial subscription.
 https://azure.microsoft.com/en-us/free/

+There will be around 10-30 USD of workshop Azure cost, if you are using trial version of Defender for IoT and shutdown/stop VM while not using it.
+For details of Azure pricing, please refer to Azure Pricing Calculator, https://azure.microsoft.com/en-us/pricing/calculator

 1. To apply for a free Azure Account, Open Cloud Computing Services | Microsoft Azure Click "start free"